drrnb/SingleSevenSegment/README.md

 Most libraries out there cater for multiple displays such as those in clocks, ovens etc... but sometimes, that's overkill and just 1 is enough.

 # How?
-See the examples directory for an example bit to display a number 8 for example is as simple as setting the corresponding pins and:
+See [the counter example project file](examples/counterWithDelay/counterWithDelay.ino), but to display a number 8 for example is as simple as setting the corresponding pins and:
 ```cpp
 #include <SingleSevenSegment.h>